-A second approach is that, to play a leadership role, Canada could aim to match the top donor countries (Norway, France, Sweden, Germany) in biodiversity spending in relation to Gross National Income.
-The four countries spent on average 0.0878 percent of their GNI on biodiversity (at home and internationally) in recent years.54 If Canada matched that percentage, it would mean annual spending of \$2.13 billion.
+One approach is that, to play a leadership role, Canada could aim to match the top donor countries (Norway, France, Sweden, Germany) in biodiversity spending in relation to Gross National Income.
+The four countries spent on average 0.0878 percent of their GNI on biodiversity (at home and internationally) in recent years.
+If Canada matched that percentage, it would mean annual spending of \$2.13 billion.
 Subtracting Canada's domestic spending leaves ~\$650 million that could be applied to international biodiversity support-\$17 per Canadian.

-A third approach considers that Norway and Sweden spend about as much on conservation internationally as they do at home, and Germany and France spend roughly twice as much internationally (Table 1).
-Canada could aim to spend as much internationally as it does at home-about \$1.5 billion.
+A second approach considers that Norway and Sweden spend about as much on conservation internationally as they do at home, and Germany and France spend about half as much internationally (Table 1).
+Canada could aim to spend as much internationally as it does at home-about \$1.5 billion- or half as much-\$750 million.

-Whatever the goal, some of the expenditure will take place through the nature-based solutions component of Canada's climate finance assistance to developing countries (see page 23).
+Whatever the goal, some of the expenditure can take place through the nature-based solutions component of Canada's climate finance assistance to developing countries (see page 23).
 And Canada will want to apply it for maximum benefit.